lithic-com/lithic-node/README.md

-# Lithic Node API Library [beta]
+# Lithic Node API Library

 The Lithic Node library provides convenient access to the Lithic REST API from applications written in server-side JavaScript.
 It includes TypeScript definitions for all request params and response fields.

-## Status

-This package is in beta.
-Its internals and interfaces are not stable and subject to change without a major semver bump;
-please reach out if you rely on any undocumented behavior.

-We are keen for your feedback; please email us at [sdk-feedback@lithic.com](mailto:sdk-feedback@lithic.com) or open an issue with questions, bugs, or suggestions.

 ## Installation